Living in Calgary?

 Safety in Calgary: Beware of Floods!

-Expatriates who are about to start life in Calgary will be glad to hear that there is a relatively low crime rate, and police statistics show that it is further dropping.
+Expatriates who are about to start life in Calgary will be glad to hear that there is a relatively low crime rate, and police statistics show that it declined further in 2016.
 Even Downtown East Village — the city’s neighborhood that was once declared the Skid Row of Calgary due to the prevalence of prostitution, homelessness, and illegal drug use — is currently turning over a new leaf with the help of major investment and development in the area.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.